ome/omero-documentation/omero/sysadmins/python3-migration.rst

   roles, `omero-server` and `omero-web` have not yet been released and will need to be installed from GitHub.

-- A `conda channel <https://anaconda.org/ome>_` provides pre-built packages needed by OMERO if you are comfortable not using your platforms standard Python installation.
+- A `conda channel <https://anaconda.org/ome>_` provides pre-built packages needed by OMERO if you prefer to use Anaconda/Miniconda instead of the Python distribution provided by your platform.

 - `Docker images <https://hub.docker.com/u/openmicroscopy>`_ are also available.
 Both the `omero-server` and `omero-web` images are considered production quality.